 Skilled worker with existing work permit

-This Saskatchewan Experience sub-category targets skilled workers in occupations at level 0, A, or B of the National Occupational Classification (NOC) system.
+This Saskatchewan Experience sub-category targets skilled workers in occupations in Training, Education, Experience, Responsibilities (TEER) category 0, 1, 2, or 3 of the National Occupational Classification (NOC) system.
 Workers must have at least six months’ work experience in Saskatchewan with a valid work permit.

 Applicants must also have:

 - a permanent, full-time job offer from a Saskatchewan employer.
-The job offer must be for a position that it either at NOC skill level 0, A, or B or in a designated trade;
+The job offer must be for a position that it either at TEER 0, 1, 2, or 3, or in a designated trade;

 - a valid SINP Job Approval Letter;